 Conducting the investigation

 There are no general specifications in Australia as to how an internal investigation should be carried out, including in relation to procedural matters such as independent representation for company employees interviewed in the course of an investigation.
 The company should consider and address these issues prior to gathering evidence in the investigation.
 Best practice suggests companies take into account principles of natural justice, as well as anticipated interactions with regulators about the subject matter of the investigation, in deciding how to proceed.
-Some Australian regulators have issued guidance notes as a reference point for those considering or undertaking an internal investigation (see, for example, 'Fact Finder: A guide to conducting internal investigations', NSW Independent Commission Against Corruption, March 2012).

 An important first step in internal investigations in Australia – like many other jurisdictions – is the appropriate collation, compilation and retention of relevant documents.
 Document preservation must include both hard copy and electronic documents to ensure all original documents are quarantined in their original form.
 It may be appropriate to take a forensic image of all relevant electronic data to ensure the integrity of information (including metadata) is maintained throughout the course of the investigation.
 The company should take urgent steps to preserve documents that could otherwise be destroyed by innocent means (for example, scheduled record management) or malicious means.

 The company will also need to consider the impact of the Privacy Act 1988 (Cth), which regulates the company’s handling of personal information about individuals.
 There are also differing laws across various state and territory jurisdictions about the ability to use surveillance or recording devices to obtain information without the consent of the person under surveillance.
 As privacy and surveillance considerations can arise in various ways throughout an internal investigation, the investigations team should ensure it has addressed the relevant legal requirements when embarking on data collection.